khaledadrani/khaledadrani/README.md

 <p align="left">
   <em>
-    Hello, I am Khaled Adrani, a <b>junior</b> Computer Science Engineer from <a href="http://www.enicarthage.rnu.tn/"> <b>the National Engineering School of Carthage</b>, Tunisia</a>. <br>
+    Hello, I am Khaled Adrani, a Computer Science Engineer from <a href="http://www.enicarthage.rnu.tn/"> <b>the National Engineering School of Carthage</b>, Tunisia</a>. <br>
-    I would define myself as Problem-Oriented Engineer.
+    I would define myself as a Problem-Oriented Engineer.
 I genuinely care about solving problems. <br>
-    My skill set is focued around Data Science, however, I do not hesitate to expand it in other fields like web development.<br>
+    I have expanded my skill set to include Data Science, Software Development and Devops.
-    Want to discuss innovative ideas?
+    Want to discuss creative ideas?
 Or having a request?
 Contact me!

   </em>
 <br>